Year of entry: 2024

 Provide students with a broad introduction to the discipline of Critical Military Studies (CMS).
 CMS takes a critical look at the role armed forces and processes of militarisation play within domestic political contexts and in broader international society.
 Whilst in an era of professional militaries relatively few people are members of the armed forces, militarism maintains a pervasive impact in the culture and practices of societies across the world.
 The course explores the function of military and of organised violence, the origins of the modern military and the way it has evolved into the 21st Century.
 It looks at the social processes that help to shore up and sustain the military as an institution, the impact of participation in armed conflict, and the way in which political violence is portrayed, justified and remembered.
 The course invites students to critically consider the relationship between military apparatuses and violence, and asks whether we can or should try to re-imagine a post-military society in the future.

 The critical aspect of CMS is not necessarily to automatically oppose or dismiss the role of the armed forces.
 Rather it is to question under-explored or apparently common sense assumptions about the role, history, practices and influence of the military within society.
-Consequently, the course reflects a plurality of outlooks and should be of interest to all students wanting to learn more about the security forces, irrespective of their over-arching ethical views, from a critical standpoint on the armed forces and political violence.
+Consequently, the course reflects a plurality of outlooks and should be of interest to all students wanting to learn more about the security forces, irrespective of their over-arching ethical views on militarisation and political violence.

 - Provide students with an introduction to the different ways in which violence and security are theorised, and how this might shape military practice.